upcProp3/USParlament/test/README.txt

     creating a congress of 17 MPs, it defines 10 basic attributes (Gender, Age, Religion, Favourite color, Social status, Ethnicity, University, Graduated in, Favourite sport and Party), which allows you to play a little bit with their importances and values.
+-CompareDriverTest01:Just a simple text to show that it calculates the improvement percentage correctly.
+All of the other
+    functionalities are tested on the Louvain driver so not much complexity is needed